clodbe0/MDEF22/docs/temr1/03-RtD.md

 # "A shift from designing for to co-designing with" Agger Eriksen 2012.
 From this article written by Anna Servalli I found enlightening the concept of *"togetherness that becomes a core aspect of the design process as a way to foster collaboration after the design phase"*

+I think that the combination between the second, a role of prototyping that I've never used so it would be self challenging to try out, and the forth role would be interests to understand my position and possibilities.
+I'm interested to understand the food waste and food gentrification phenomena better, and see honest reactions of my development.
+Also, getting people involved in the project represents very powerful way of doing design for me, and also an exercise of openness and listening processess.